 How Are Medical Data Sets Used?

 Have you ever wondered how the Centers for Disease Control and Prevention (CDC) knows how many Americans have heart attacks?
 Or how public officials compile vaccination statistics?
 Or how Medicare can predict how much it will spend in the next fiscal year?
 The information all comes from reports containing medical data sets.
-Here are some of the methods information is collected.
+PubMed Central is a valuable resource for accessing comprehensive data in the realm of medical and healthcare research.

 Track Disease Trends